Josh Gordon added to Seahawks’ active roster, could ‘contribute’ Sunday against Rams

 Dallas has sprain, could return

-It looked bad when rookie running back DeeJay Dallas was carted off the field during the second quarter of Sunday’s 20-15 win at Washington.
+It looked bad when rookie running back DeeJay Dallas was carted off the field during the second quarter of the 20-15 victory Sunday at Washington.

 But Carroll confirmed Monday that Dallas suffered only a sprained ankle.